kju4q/vibecoding-cli/README.md

 - Pushes to GitHub
 - Deploys to Vercel

-At the end, you'll see:🎉 Your project is live at → https://your-live-vercel-link.vercel.app
+At the end, you'll see: Your project is live at → https://your-live-vercel-link.vercel.app

 💻 Run the Project Locally